 and any restraining orders against our clients lifted.

-avoid the serious consequences that you face.
+consequences that you face.